Richard Dawkins' 8-buttoned Creation Machine

 • Water absorbs light differentially.
 The red end of the light spectrum is absorbed in shallow water while the blues and greens penetrate the deepest (important for plants because different plants use different parts of the light spectrum for photosynthesis, and the differential absorption can determine the vertical distribution of marine plants).

-Note: This site has been created with the MyWebSite system from ionos.co.uk including its AI capability, and with assistance from Microsoft's Copilot AI system.
+Note: This site has been created with the MyWebSite system from ionos.co.uk, including its AI capability, and with assistance from the Copilot and Gemini AI systems.

 We need your consent to load the translations